tizee/jslang-wheels/README.md

 B: Only because the interviewer ask me to reinvent it in just couple of minutes(maybe in a hour).
 ```

+## Table Of Contents

+- API implementations (polyfill in JavaScript)
+  - Promise (in TypeScript)
+- Design Patterns (in TypeScript)
+- Utils
+  - throttle
+  - debounce
+  - deepCopy
+  - deepCompare

 ### Design Patterns

 Use Head First Design Patterns as a reference